MENU

 Traceability and Recordkeeping

-A written food safety plan is central to successfully implementing any GAPs program, although a full food safety plan is not required by the PSR.
+A written food safety plan is central to successfully implementing any GAPs program, although the PSR does not require a full food safety plan.
 Having records to document these practices, and the resulting traceability benefits, are vital to the GAPs process.
 Documentation, including records of all corrective actions, is required to prove to regulatory agencies, handlers, and retailers that you are following GAPs.
 Such documentation is important to demonstrate that proper procedures (e.g., cleaning and sanitation) were followed.

 Basic sample recordkeeping forms are available online (https://producesafetyalliance.cornell.edu/sites/producesafetyalliance.cornell.edu/files/shared/documents/Records-Required-by-the-FSMA-PSR.pdf), but these are not intended to replace other required state report forms or forms prescribed by your packer or processor as part of their quality management systems.
 While they represent excellent examples, forms should be adapted to fit individual operation needs.